privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 that point, there will be **General Availability (GA)** of all features.

 At GA, there will be support for the following additional features:
+  * [Adtech code blob fetch][64] from Cloud Storage buckets.
   * Multiple versions of adtech code blobs.
   * Multi seller auctions for Android / app.
   * [Priority vector][44] : This can help filter interest groups and reduce unnecessary executions in Bidding service.
   * Support for bid currency.
-  * K-Anonymity Integration.
+  * Support for ad size.
   * Productionisation of servers.
 Refer [here][58] for up-to-date information.

-Note:
+There may be additional features supported in Bidding and Auction services beyond GA.
+  * K-Anonymity Integration.
   * [Chaffing][63], anti-abuse mitigations will be available by 3PCD.
-  * There may be additional features supported in Bidding and Auction services beyond GA.
+  * TEE key / value service integration.
+  * Optimizations related to multi slot ads for web.

 ## Onboarding and alpha testing guide